raelynncui/comm4190_F25_Final_Project/README.md

 ### **3_Prompts/**
 Contains the prompts developed by each team member based on their usage scenarios, showing how AdaptEd should behave and respond in those contexts.

+### **4_Workflows/**
+Completes a thorough workflow based on a unified usage scenario and testing prompts across the entire group's previous milestones.
+Implemented and tested workflow against a holistic scenario!
+Generalized all scenarios to form this final path.